 Talking about the values of your company is thinking about what you stand for.
 This is your written code of behavior.

-With which values do you deal lead your actions?
+With which values do you lead your actions?
 What is your work ethics, and how does that connect to your target market?

 Consider your Brand Persona and try to align your brand’s values with your persona’s values too.